a minimalist baby registry for small space living

 BABY CLOTHES

-If you have laundry in your home, you can probably get away with fewer clothes than what I’m suggesting, but if you don’t, my tip is to have at least two outfits per day and night to account for spit up and blowouts.
+If you have laundry in your home, you can probably get away with fewer clothes than what I’m suggesting, but if you don’t, my tip is to have at least two outfits per day and night to account for spit-up and blowouts.
 When we lived in our studio, laundry happened about once a week, so we had at least 14 outfits and sleepers to make sure we didn’t run out of clothes midweek!

 7-14 Leggings — Again, depending on the season, you’ll want more pants than shorts or vice versa.
 But it’s a good idea to get a few neutral bottoms that will go with any of the bodysuits you have.

 7-14 Sleepers — Opt for sleepers that have zippers vs buttons!
-Take it from someone who spent way too many drowsy nights attempting and reattempting to align snaps at 3AM.
+Take it from someone who spent way too many drowsy nights attempting and reattempting to align snaps at 3 AM.
 The fewer buttons to deal with in the wee hours of the night, the better.
 We only had one sleeping gown for our son, but this time we have several baby gowns for our little girl.
-I have a feeling these will feel like a game changer since there won’t even be a zipper to undo for those middle of the night changes!
-Footed pajama style clothes are also my favorite for newborns because they’re so soft and comfy.
+I have a feeling these will be a game changer since there won’t even be a zipper to undo for those middle-of-the-night changes!
+Footed pajama-style clothes are also my favorite for newborns because they’re so soft and comfy.
 As cute as baby clothes can be, I’ve found that the less fussy the clothes are, the better my day goes.

 SLEEP

-Crib Mattress — After doing some research I landed on this mini crib mattress from LA Baby and it’s held up remarkably well, especially considering how affordable it is.
+Crib Mattress — After doing some research, I landed on this mini crib mattress from LA Baby, and it’s held up remarkably well, especially considering how affordable it is.

 Milk Savers— Something I was not fully prepared for was how much I would leak during the first month or so of nursing!
 I wish I’d known about milk savers with my first, but I’ll definitely be trying them out this time.
-The concept is amazing: stick the silicone milk catchers on the side you’re not nursing from and it collects the milk that inevitably leaks during letdown.
+The concept is amazing: Stick the silicone milk catchers on the side you’re not nursing from, and it collects the milk that inevitably leaks during letdown.
 It’s an easy way to add to a breast milk stash without doing a ton of work.

 10 Nursing Pads — For the leaks that happen in between nursing sessions, I like reusable pads.
 They’re more comfortable, more discreet, and (bonus!) better for the environment.
 Five pairs is probably a good amount to start with to save your tops.

 Formula — Reiterating what I said above, we never know what our feeding journey will look like with our babies.
 It’s good to be prepared with a small stash of formula, just in case!
-Some offices will give you a bunch of free samples of you ask for them, it’s how I had formula around when Izzy was born.
+Some offices will give you a bunch of free samples if you ask for them, it’s how I had formula around when Izzy was born.

 DIAPERING

 Diapers — Choose your adventure!
 Cloth, hybrid, or disposable.
-As much as I’d like to dive into cloth diapering, the upfront cost just isn’t something we’ve been able afford.
-I know in the long run it can save money and it’s definitely a way to minimize landfill waste, but it just hasn’t worked for us.
+As much as I wanted to dive into cloth diapering, the upfront cost wasn’t something we could afford.
+I know in the long run it can save money, and it’s definitely a way to minimize landfill waste, but it just didn’t happen for us.
 The idea of secondhand diapers skeeves me out, but it’s also an option for saving some money on cloth diapering.
 The disposable diapers we love best are Hello Bello, Honest, and Seventh Generation.
 Hello Bello and Honest are a bit wider at the bum, which has been great to prevent wedgies on Izzy as he’s gotten older.
-Tip: include a diaper raffle at your baby shower, it will give you a chance to find the diapers that work best for your baby without taking a million trips to the store.

 Wipeable Changing Pad — I can’t sing the praises of a wipeable pad enough!
 I originally hoped to get the Keekaroo changing pad but it was too big for the space I had, so I opted for one from Bumbo instead.
 Boys are notorious for peeing in the middle of a diaper change and I can’t tell you how many times I thanked myself for choosing something cloth-free and easy to clean!
 It also reduced the amount of laundry we had, which is an extra plus, especially if you don’t have laundry in your home.